In Kharkiv, with the medical team supported by AMU

 The medical team also reached Hanna , in the city of Kharkiv, the capital of the region of the same name.
 Hanna is a thirty-six-year-old woman, who was diagnosed with multiple sclerosis about ten years ago.
 Ukraine - In Kharkiv, with the medical team supported by AMUHer condition gradually deteriorated until the disease confined her to bed.

-Unfortunately, over time, she has also lost the ability to communicate.
-Her two elderly parents take care of her, but they also have serious health problems.
-With the war, the situation of this family has worsened.
-In Hanna’s house, the medical team has left medicines and hygiene products.
+Unfortunately, over time, she also lost the ability to communicate.
+Her two elderly parents, who also have serious health problems, care for her.
+With the war, the family’s situation worsened.

 Mykola, a displaced person without care

-Mykola comes from the city of Bakhmut (in the Donetsk region) which is the site of violent military clashes between Russian and Ukrainian armed forces.
-When theUkraine - In Kharkiv, with the medical team supported by AMU Russians occupied his city, he lost everything and together with his wife he fled that region in search of a safer place .
+Mykola comes from the city of Bakhmut (in the Donetsk region), a site of violent military clashes between Russian and Ukrainian armed forces.
+When theUkraine - In Kharkiv, with the medical team supported by AMU The Russians occupied his city, he lost everything, and together with his wife, he fled the region in search of a safer place .
 The two took refuge in Kharkiv, in a two-room apartment that a generous person made available to them.
-They have no relatives to turn to for help.
-They are alone and live thanks to the help of humanitarian organizations.
-Mykola is an elderly man – 77 years old – with several health problems, recently neglected.
-The doctor Oleksandr examined him thoroughly, prescribed and provided him with the medicines he urgently needed free of charge.

 Loading...